jesperancinha/bridges-surveillance-story/Readme.md

 2. For merchandise, a development area will be created called MCS(Merchandise Control Service).
 3. For bridge timetables and ranges, a development area will be created called DCS(Domain Control Service).

+## Murder in the Orient Express

+Since this project is about bridges and trains and because I love the [Murder on the Orient Express](https://www.imdb.com/title/tt0071877/) film and the tv series [The Bridge](https://www.imdb.com/title/tt1733785/?ref_=fn_al_tt_1), I've created a game about it.
+This game is mean't to be, not only entertaining, but also a way for you to learn the basics of various streaming mechanisms and master your skills.
+This is the setting:

+> There has been a gruesome crime committed over a bridge.
+You are the detective.
+> You have find out the murderer fast and accurately otherwise he will be at large and take over the world.
+> The crime you will be looking it may look like a hate crime, but it can mean much more...

+More details coming soon...

+Steps:
+1. Go to PSQL database on schema `bllogistics` in table `trains_log`.
+Filter by `check_in_out='CHECKIN' or check_in_out='CHECKOUT'`
+2. Calculate the difference in weight
+3. Go to Cassandra database on keyspace `readings` in table `passengers`.
+Filter by the weight you find.
+These are the suspects
+4. If you only have one suspect.
+Then congratulations you have found the murderer.
+5. Type your answer in the following format `firstName` + ` ` + `lastName`

+## Modules

+-   [bl-central-server](./bl-central-server): The central server containing all centralizable data
+-   [bl-bridge-server](./bl-bridge-server): A server installed on each bridge
+-   [bl-train-server](./bl-train-server): A server installed on each train
+-   [bl-vehicle-server](./bl-vehicle-server): A server installed on each vehicle
+-   [bl-timetable-generator](./bl-vehicle-server): Utility to generate the bridge timetables
+-   [bl-demo-server](./bl-demo-server): This server ensures that a simulated train passes through the bridge
+-   [bl-legacy](./bl-legacy): Legacy software intended useful to share, but not in use

 ## Installation notes